TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-deploymentandregistration-deployfail.md

 # Azure Stack Deployment Failure

-Before deployment starts, there are some [minimum requirements](https://docs.microsoft.com/azure-stack/operator/deployment-networking#deployment-requirements) that can be validated by your OEM to ensure deployment completes successfully, including-
+Before deployment starts, there are some [minimum requirements](https://docs.microsoft.com/azure-stack/operator/deployment-networking#deployment-requirements) that can be validated by your OEM to ensure deployment completes successfully, including:

 * Certificates
 * Azure subscription